ARK4130 – From the Bronze Age to the Vikings and Beyond. Archaeological Analysis of Past Technology

 Se schedule on the page for ARK2130

 There will be 7 lectures and 5 practical laboratory assignments (based on 5 of the lectures).
 It is compulsory to attend at least 5 of the general lectures and all of the weekly labs.
+Any absence from compulsory Activity must be documented.
 The students have to submit 5 practical assignments during the course (obligatory).
 Each assignment shall be subject to the approval of the subject teacher and needs to be approved before the students submit their final essay.

 Access to teaching